 Pedagogical and practical study in understanding and teaching percussion instruments to students.
 Instruction in performing and teaching timpani, snare drum, and various auxiliary percussion instruments.

 MUSI 1168 - Class Woodwind (1)

 Pedagogical and practical study in understanding and teaching woodwind instruments to students.
-Instruction in performing and teaching clarinet, saxophone, flute, oboe, and bassoon.
+Instruction in performing and teaching Flute, Oboe, Bassoon, Clarinet, and Saxophone.

 MUSI 1180 - Church Music Internship (1)